What is Rotary?

 Find out more about our club, attend a future meeting, or become a member!

 If you're interested in our club, attend our next meeting!
-We meet every Thursday at 12:00 p.m. on the 1st and 2nd weeks of the month and 5:30 p.m. on the 3rd and 4th weeks of the month.
+We meet every Thursday at 12:00 p.m., First and third meetings of the month via Zoom.
+Second and forth meetings of the month in-person.

 Contact us to attend our next meeting!